FnnyJsst/FnnyJsst/README.md

 ### Glad to see you here!
-I'm currently pursuing a Bachelor's degree in Application Design and Development, and working as a full-stack developer at Leancure
+I'm a full-stack developer based in Normandy, France

 <br/>